 I gotta go Bobby but do keep in touch man, for real ok?
 And please please please let Patrick know we spoke?

-I called Patrick, tried to not act all I-told-you-so but he just changed the subject – you gotta talk to Shelly (not her real name) at Paquin entertainment.
-She’s so great and she’s really different than the others yada yada.
-Within the hour he made another email introduction.
-I wondered if his confidence stemmed from his relationships, like if these agents encourage club owners like him, who are pivotal, to believe they have sincere friendships and that their opinions are taken very seriously by the agents or if that was just an act, something they hi five each other for back in the office after the client hangs up.
-My guess is the latter, so far I didn’t think I was wrong.
+I called Patrick, tried to not act all I-told-you-so but he would have none of it – you gotta talk to Shelly (not her real name) at Paquin entertainment.
+She’s so great and she’s really different than the others, within the hour he made another email introduction.
+I wondered if his confidence stemmed from his relationships, like if these agents encourage club owners like him, who are pivotal, to believe they have sincere friendships and that their opinions are taken seriously or if that was just an act, something they hi five each other for back in the office after the client hangs up.
+My guess is the latter.
 A couple days later I was talking with Shelly.

 Hi Bobby, sorry for the delay it’s a zoo around here.
 I am very familiar with your work, so what are you doing these days?